Crumbler/DameoJS/README.md

 # DameoJS
-An implementation of Dame in JavaScript
+An implementation of Dameo in TypeScript